When it comes to websites, a common question we hear is “why do some images look more blurry than others?”

 - Monitor/browser limitations

-If you looking for a very detailed and thorough instruction of image optimization, check out this article by Google.
+If you are looking for a very detailed and thorough instruction of image optimization, check out this article by Google.